-Indication Imaging Study Stage I treated with complete surgical resection See: Anal Carcinoma - Surveillance (ONC-24.4) for surveillance guidelines Stages I, II and III - post chemoradiation evaluation Any ONE of the following: CT Abdomen and Pelvis with contrast (CPT[®] 74177) MRI Abdomen (CPT[®] 74183) and MRI Pelvis (CPT[®] 72197) without and with contrast Metastatic (stage IV) disease CT Abdomen and Pelvis with contrast (CPT[®] 74177) every 2 cycles (generally 6 to 8 weeks) on treatment CT Chest with contrast (CPT[®] 71260) if Chest X-ray is abnormal or if symptoms of chest involvement Difficult or abnormal examination Elevated LFTs Signs or symptoms of recurrence Biopsy proven recurrence CT Chest (CPT[®] 71260) with contrast and Any ONE of the following: CT Abdomen and Pelvis with contrast (CPT[®] 74177) MRI Abdomen (CPT[®] 74183) and MRI Pelvis (CPT[®] 72197) without and with contrast Inconclusive findings on conventional imaging • PET/CT (CPT [®] 78815)
+Indication Imaging Study Stage I treated with complete surgical resection See: Anal Carcinoma - Surveillance (ONC-24.4) for surveillance guidelines Stages I, II and III - post chemoradiation evaluation Any ONE of the following: CT Abdomen and Pelvis with contrast (CPT[®] 74177) MRI Abdomen (CPT[®] 74183) and MRI Pelvis (CPT[®] 72197) without and with contrast Metastatic (stage IV) disease CT Abdomen and Pelvis with contrast (CPT[®] 74177) every 2 cycles (generally 6 to 8 weeks) on treatment CT Chest with contrast (CPT[®] 71260) if chest x-ray is abnormal or if symptoms of chest involvement Difficult or abnormal examination Elevated LFTs Signs or symptoms of recurrence Biopsy proven recurrence Preferably using same imaging studies as used in initial imaging: CT Chest (CPT® 71260) with contrast and Any ONE of the following: CT Abdomen and Pelvis with contrast (CPT® 74177) MRI Abdomen (CPT® 74183) and MRI Pelvis (CPT® 72197) without and with contrast Inconclusive findings on conventional imaging • PET/CT (CPT [®] 78815)

 Due to low risk of recurrence, stage I treated with complete surgical resection would follow surveillance guidelines that do not recommend any routine imaging.
 For stages I, II, and III treated with chemoradiation, CT Abdomen and Pelvis, or MRI Abdomen and Pelvis should be obtained upon completion of therapy.
 Stage IV disease on treatment should undergo CT Abdomen and Pelvis every 2 cycles with imaging of the chest if chest x-ray is abnormal or symptoms develop.
-If recurrence is suspected, CT Chest with either CT Abdomen and Pelvis or MRI Abdomen and Pelvis should be performed.
-PET/CT is indicated for inconclusive findings on conventional imaging.
+If recurrence is suspected, CT Chest on conventional imaging.